curl/curl/packages/Symbian/readme.txt

 Failure to do so may mean that some of your options won't be correctly processed.

-Symbian OS does not provide for redirecting the standard I/O streams, so stdin always comes from the keyboard, stdout always goes to the console, and stderr goes to the epocwind.out file (on the emulator).
+Symbian's ESHELL allows for redirecting stdin and stdout to files, but stderr goes to the epocwind.out file (on the emulator).
 The standard curl options -o, --stderr and --trace-ascii can be used to redirect output to a file (or stdout) instead.

-P.I.P.S. doesn't inherit the current working directory at startup, so the -O option probably won't work as expected, and giving the complete paths to files will be necessary.
+P.I.P.S. doesn't inherit the current working directory at startup from the shell, so relative path names are always relative to C:\Private\f0206442\.

 P.I.P.S. provides no way to disable echoing of characters as they are entered, so passwords typed in on the console will be visible.
 It also